skiselev/omega/Mainboard.md

   * Initial version

 ## Known Issues
+* Version 1.4
+  * Joystick A Trigger 2 is swapped with Joystick B Trigger 1.
+Workaround:
+    * Disconnect (e.g., cut the traces) U4 pin 12 and U42 pin 13, and U4 pin 11 and U42 pin 11
+    * Connect (e.g., solder wires) U4 pin 12 and U42 pin 11, and U4 pin 11 and U42 pin 13
 * Version 1.2
   * Memory pager issues:
     * Some software that writes and reads back memory pager to determine the installed memory size does not work correctly.
 This is because Omega memory pager implements all 8 bits regardless of the installed memory size, so all 8 bit are read back.